DSharpPlus/DSharpPlus/docs/source/reference/DiscordClient.rst

 	parameters:

 	:param Channel: The channel (instance of :doc:`DiscordChannel </reference/DiscordChannel>`) that was just updated.
+	:param ChannelBefore: The channel (instance of :doc:`DiscordChannel </reference/DiscordChannel>`) before it was updated.
 	:param Guild: The guild (instance of :doc:`DiscordGuild </reference/DiscordGuild>`) that the channel was updated in.

 .. attribute:: ChannelDeleted